What Is Inventory Tracking? Methods, Benefits, & How to Track Inventory

 Spreadsheets can be a valuable resource for small businesses and startups who need help tracking a low volume of inventory (i.e. if you’re dealing with a few select products that all reside in the same place).
-Ecommerce retailers can manually add SKUs to their spreadsheet, and then create columns for pertinent details like product quantity or descriptions.
+Ecommerce retailers can manually add SKUs to their excel inventory management spreadsheet and then create columns for pertinent details like product quantity or descriptions.

 Keep in mind as your business grows, it’ll be harder to find the hours to update your spreadsheets and perform manual inventory tracking.
 For this reason, many companies outgrow their static spreadsheets rather quickly, and adopt more dynamic means of tracking inventory.

 Inventory management systems

 Inventory management systems allow companies to know exactly where their inventory is and how much they have on hand at any point in their supply chain.
-With qualified inventory management software, businesses can easily track products (and regulate the warehousing and processing of these items, as well).
+With qualified inventory management software, businesses can easily track products in the entire lifecycle (and regulate the warehousing and processing of these items, as well).

 When using inventory management systems, merchants can also incorporate barcode scanners and RFID technology to support the most up-to-date tracking possible.
 That’s why inventory management systems are the choice platform for ecommerce brands who want inventory tracking optimization and better accounting for their assets.

 Inventory tracking via an inventory management app lets you make pivotal business decisions with greater certainty.
-Using real-time tracking apps on your desktop or mobile device, you can keep a close eye on your supply chain and SKU movement, and oversee product performance from virtually anywhere you’re located.
+Using real-time inventory tracker apps on your desktop or mobile device, you can keep a close eye on your supply chain and SKU movement, and oversee product performance from virtually anywhere you’re located.

 And by analyzing this tracking data, you’ll have the ability to schedule sales orders for raw materials, thus eliminating stockout situations and surplus inventory.
 In other words, inventory apps put an end to superfluous spending and miscalculations among stock counts, which means you can meet all of your fulfillment needs unimpeded.